mohitsharma-iitj/SEblock_yolov8/README.md

 ## Dataset
 ### Download the dataset
-* You can download the GRAZPEDWRI-DX Dataset on this [Link](https://figshare.com/articles/dataset/GRAZPEDWRI-DX/14825193).
+* You can download the Expanded Dataset on this [Link]([https://figshare.com/articles/dataset/GRAZPEDWRI-DX/14825193](https://www.kaggle.com/datasets/mohitsharmab21ee037/extended-dataset)).

 ### Split the dataset
 * To split the dataset into training set, validation set, and test set, you should first put the image and annotatation into `./GRAZPEDWRI-DX/data/images`, and `./GRAZPEDWRI-DX/data/labels`.
 * And then you can split the dataset as the following step:
   ```
     python split.py
   ```
-* The dataset is divided into training, validation, and testing set (70-20-10 %) according to the key `patient_id` stored in `dataset.csv`.
-The script then will move the files into the relative folder as it is represented here below.

-       GRAZPEDWRI-DX
+### Directory Structure
+* The dataset must contain training and validation (optional-testing).

+       Trainable Dataset
           └── data
                ├── meta.yaml
                ├── images